ministryofjustice/-hmpps-approved-premises-e2e/README.md

+# Repo no longer in use

+These tests have now been incorporated into the [UI repo](https://github.com/ministryofjustice/hmpps-approved-premises-ui)

 # Approved Premises End to End tests

 A suite of end to end tests for the [Approved Premises project](https://github.com/ministryofjustice/hmpps-approved-premises-ui) using [Playwright](https://playwright.dev/).